thehanlab/dynamicLM/README.md

 super dataset and method need to be provided.
 If the super dataset is not of class `LMdataframe` (i.e., is a self-created R dataframe), then additional parameters must be specified.
-In this case, see the details section of the documentation of `addLMtime(...)` for information on how the landmark interaction terms must be named.
+In this case, see the details section of the documentation of `add_interactions(...)` for information on how the landmark interaction terms must be named.

 ``` r
 formula <- "Hist(Time, event, LM) ~ age + male + stage + bmi + treatment + age_1 + age_2 + male_1 + male_2 + stage_1 + stage_2 + bmi_1 + bmi_2 + treatment_1 + treatment_2 + LM_1 + LM_2 + cluster(ID)"